 Who opposes the bill?

-"Currently, for a variety of reasons, we are not ready to vote for this bill," the senators said in a joint statement.
+Last week, Lee, Johnson, and Paul formed a group with Sen. Ted Cruz, R-Texas which expressed opposition but openness to talks.
+"Currently, for a variety of reasons, we are not ready to vote for this bill," the four senators said in a joint statement.

 Which senators have concerns or are uncommitted over the bill?

-Sen. Lisa Murkowski, R-Alaska, may also have concerns, and said she intends to "vet this bill" to ensure Alaskans have affordable healthcare.
+Sen. Lisa Murkowski, R-Alaska, may also have some concerns, and said she intends to "vet this bill" to ensure Alaskans have affordable healthcare.
+“Today I don't have enough information, I don't have enough data in terms of the impact to my states to be able to vote in the affirmative,” she told CNN on Monday.

-Sen. Bill Cassidy, R-La., said he would review the bill, but said it was "positive" that the bill featured parts of the Patient Freedom Act and the MAC act.
-The Patient Freedom Act, sponsored by Sen. Cassidy, was aimed at creating "market-based alternatives to the Affordable Care Act."
-The MAC Act, a bill sponsored by Rep. Doug Collins, R-Ga., focused on pharmacy benefit managers and payment transparency.
+Sen. Bill Cassidy, R-La., said Thursday that he would review the bill, but said it was "positive" that the bill featured parts of the Patient Freedom Act and the MAC act.
+The Patient Freedom Act, sponsored by Cassidy, was aimed at creating "market-based alternatives to the Affordable Care Act."
+The Medicaid Accountability and Care (MAC) Act, meantime, is a bill he reintroduced this year concerning Medicaid financing.

 The Associated Press contributed to this report.